Great Famine of 1876–1878: Relief

 In March 1877, the provincial government of Madras increased the ration halfway towards Cornish's recommendations, to 1.25 lb of grain and 1.5 oz of protein in the form of daal (pulses).
 Meanwhile, many more people had succumbed to the famine.
 In other parts of India, such as the United Provinces, where relief was meagre, the resulting mortality was high.
 In the second half of 1878, an epidemic of malaria killed many more who were already weakened by malnutrition.

-By early 1877, Temple proclaimed that he had put "the famine under control".
+By 1877, Temple proclaimed that he had put "the famine under control".
 Digby noted that "a famine can scarcely be said to be adequately controlled which leaves one-fourth of the people dead."

 All in all, the Government of India spent Rs.
 30 million in relieving 700 million units (1 unit = relief for 1 person for 1 day) in British India and, in addition, another Rs.
 7.2 million in relieving 72 million units in the princely states of Mysore and Hyderabad.
 Revenue (tax) payments to the amount of Rs.
 6 million were either not enforced or postponed until the following year, and charitable donations from Great Britain and the colonies totaled Rs.
 8.4 million.
 However, this cost was minuscule per capita; for example, the expenditure incurred in the Bombay Presidency was less than one-fifth of that in the Bihar famine of 1873-74, which affected a smaller area and did not last as long.